Powerlearnproject/se-day1-assignment-draglar/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software engineering is a branch of engineering that deals with the systematic development, maintainance, optimisation and testing of software systems.
+Its importance to the technology industry can be described but not limited by the following
+-

 Identify and describe at least three key milestones in the evolution of software engineering.